fluxcd/helm-operator-get-started/README.md

 ```

 With Flux Helm releases it's easy to manage different configurations per environment.
-When adding a new option in the chart source make sure it's turned off by default so it would not affect all environments.
+When adding a new option in the chart source make sure it's turned off by default so it will not affect all environments.

 If I want to create a new environment, let's say for hotfixes testing, I would do the following:
 * create a new namespace definition in `namespaces/hotfix.yaml`
 * create a dir `releases/hotfix`
 * create a FluxHelmRelease named `podinfo-hotfix`
-* set automation filter to `glob:hotfix-*`
+* set the automation filter to `glob:hotfix-*`
 * make the CI tooling publish images from my hotfix branch to `stefanprodan/podinfo:hotfix-sha`

 ### Managing Kubernetes secrets

-In order to store secrets safely in a public Git repo you can use Bitnami [Sealed Secrets controller](https://github.com/bitnami-labs/sealed-secrets)
+In order to store secrets safely in a public Git repo you can use the Bitnami [Sealed Secrets controller](https://github.com/bitnami-labs/sealed-secrets)
 and encrypt your Kubernetes Secrets into SealedSecrets.
 The SealedSecret can be decrypted only by the controller running in your cluster.